Ghost: the story of my blog

 The domain

 I think it was in 2016 that I learned about the GitHub Student Pack offer, which I recommend to this day for every student that dabbles in the forbidden arts of programming.
-One of the offers from the pack is 1 year domain name registration on the .me TLD.
+One of the offers from the pack is

 So I signed up with my UBB email at that time and went to Namecheap to verify some domain names that might be available.
 To my surprise, no one named Florin